 Submitted by David Brimm

-The result, according to Dr. Decker A. Weiss, NMD, FASA and co-host of “It’s Your Health and It Ain’t Rocket Science” radio talk show on www.radiomd.com who has a gluten allergy, recommends that even if you aren’t allergic to gluten or have celiac disease, gluten should be avoided.
+The result, according to Dr. Decker A. Weiss, NMD, FASA and co-host of “It’s Your Health and It Ain’t Rocket Science” radio talk show on www.radioMD.com. is that Americans are at a higher risk for a variety of health conditions, particularly breast cancer in women

-For a recap of the show, click here.
+To hear a recap of the show, visit the RadioMD web site.